williarin/cook/README.md

 * Supports PHP arrays, JSON, YAML, text files
 * Output post install instructions
 * Process only required packages in the root project
+* Uninstall recipe when a package is removed
+* CLI commands to install or uninstall recipes

 ## Installation